fictjs/fict/docs/architecture.md

   ```

 - **Mark specific reactive fields on a dynamic shape**:

   ```ts
   function getSettings() {
     return { theme, user: prop(() => currentUser), staticFlag: true }
   }
   return <Dashboard {...mergeProps(getSettings())} />
   ```

+- **Interop / escape hatches**: when passing third-party objects or functions where the compiler cannot safely inject getters, annotate the reactive parts with `prop`/`useProp` or wrap with `mergeProps`.

 For everyday props/destructuring/spread patterns, rely on the compiler’s automatic wrapping; no manual helpers required.